 In recent years, the company has focused on strengthening its language/global education business centered on the Global Test of English Communication (GTEC) and on the research and development of 21st Century Skills/Global Competency.

-Masaki also serves as a manager of the Benesse Sailing Team that is scheduled to compete in the Women's 470 event at the 2016 Summer Olympics in Rio de Janeiro.
+Masaki also serves as a manager of the Benesse Sailing Team, which placed 5th in the medal race for the women's 470 sailing event held on August 19th, 2016 (Japan time) at the Rio de Janeiro Olympics.

 ∨ Show full bio